Skip to main content

 Forget the outdated image of a nail tech doing a quick coat of polish.
 The profession has expanded significantly — and that expansion is a big part of why it attracts serious career-minded people.

-The Modern Scope of Nail Technology
+The Modern Scope of Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM)

 Today’s nail technicians are trained in a wide and growing range of services: